platformsh/platformsh-docs/docs/src/guides/django/deploy/configure.md

 ### How to start your app

 Each of these examples includes a command to start your app under `web.commands.start`.
-It uses the Gunicorn Web Server Gateway Interface (WSGI) server and Unix sockets.
+It uses the Gunicorn WSGI server and Unix sockets.

 {{< codetabs >}}